mozilla/testpilot/docs/development/testing.md

 We use the recommended mozilla-central lint rules.
 See the [source for eslint-plugin-mozilla][source] for details about the rules.

-We also use the following eslint plugin recommended rules:
+We also use the following ESLint plugin recommended rules:

  - eslint-plugin-import
  - eslint-plugin-flowtype
  - eslint-plugin-react

 To lint the frontend, run `npm run lint` in the testpilot directory.
-To lint the addon, run `npm run lint` in the addon directory.
+To lint the add-on, run `npm run lint` in the `addon` directory.

-To lint only one file in the frontend, run eslint inside the testpilot directory:
+To lint only one file in the frontend, run ESLint inside the testpilot directory:

     ./node_modules/.bin/eslint [path/to/file.js]

-To lint only one file in the addon, run eslint inside the addon directory:
+To lint only one file in the add-on, run eslint inside the `addon` directory:

     ./node_modules/.bin/eslint -c ../.eslintrc [path/to/file.js]